Learning from Failures: Error-Driven Reinforcement Learning for Tool Use

 TL;DR

-We propose RAFT (Reinforcement from Agent Failure Tasks), turning tool-use agent failed trajectories into targeted executable tasks and building an error-driven RL pipeline, achieving 82.5 Pass^1 on Tau2-Bench Retail.
+We propose RAFT (Reinforcement from Agent Failure Tasks), turning tool-use agent failed trajectories into targeted executable tasks and building an error-driven RL pipeline, achieving 89.25 Pass^1 with RAFT-27B and 82.5 Pass^1 with RAFT-30B-A3B on Tau2-Bench Retail.

 Method